In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Coarsely chop the walnuts.

 In a medium frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the mushrooms and garlic, season with salt and pepper, and cook, stirring occasionally, until the mushrooms are lightly browned, 2 to 3 minutes.
 Stir in the beans, season with salt and pepper, and cook until the beans are heated through, 1 to 2 minutes.
-Transfer to a medium bowl.
+Transfer to a large bowl.

 Add the celery, walnuts, dried cherries, sherry vinegar, and 2 to 3 teaspoons oil and toss to combine; season to taste with salt and pepper.